jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

                    - name: POSTGRES_DB
                      value: comicsite

-We create a cluster ip so that the dbase can be accessed within the
-cluster:
+On the django side, we'll create a ClusterIP that points to the statefulset and use this as the db host for the django app.

 .. code-block:: yaml